ayshafarheen/Banking-system/README.md

 # Banking-system
-GRIP Task1 - Basic Banking System
+GRIP Task1
+A basic banking system made using HTML, CSS, Bulma, JavaScript and Firebase.